What is an Enabler?

 Clients who are entering recovery may undergo detox at the on-site detox center prior to beginning their treatment program in the same calm setting.
 The curriculum at Green Mountain is based on a traditional 12-Step program model.
 However, counselors incorporate a variety of therapies based on each client’s unique set of needs.
 Gym work, meditation, yoga, and experiential adventure therapy are just a few unique practices clients may choose to participate in.

-Another addiction rehab facility located in the New Hampshire countryside, New Freedom Academy is set upon 17 private wooded acres.
+NFA Behavioral Health, another of our rehab facilities, offers its residential location in the New Hampshire countryside, set upon 17 private wooded acres.
 The facility offers a low client-to-staff and client-to-clinician ratio as the program accommodates up to 20 clients at a time.

 Program participants receive a variety of therapies, including individual therapy, process groups, motivational interviewing, cognitive behavioral therapy, dialectic behavior therapy, grief and loss therapy, and treatment for co-occurring mental health conditions.
 Holistic therapies such as meditation, yoga, and exercise are also available to clients.
 New Freedom even offers a weekly Family Recovery Workshop and educational programming.
 Clients also enjoy paintball and mini-golf outings.

 Navigating a relationship with a friend or family member who is addicted to drugs or alcohol can be a challenge for anyone.
 If you struggle with modifying your own behavior and communicating effectively with the addict, call a professional interventionist to support you in beginning a conversation that can positively change the lives of everyone involved.